maubanel/GMS2-Errors/README.md

 ##### `Step 11.`\|`ITB`| :large_blue_diamond: :small_blue_diamond:

 Now mispell the font name in the parenthesis.
 Look at what happens to the color of it?
 Not only does GameMaker color its own variables and functions it also colors red resource names that it recognizes that you added to the resource list.
 In this case if we don't spell it, it will look for a variable holding a font.
-OK, change the spelling back to fnt_title and fix the spelling error.

 ![Change font name to be wrong](images/MispellFontTitle.png)